 I have the most fond childhood memories of collecting snow with my Mom, brother and sister for snow cream and then eating bowls and bowls of it in the warmth of the house.
 It has a clean flavor from the snow that is unlike any premium, gourmet ice cream that you'll ever taste.
 Beyond that, it is such a simple joy to share with family and friends, bringing everyone together in fellowship and shared laughter.
 Eating a sweet winter treat is guaranteed to promote laughter and happy memories.

-Another Facebook friend mentioned a childhood tradition of pouring hot maple syrup into snow to make a chewy sweet treat.
+Another Facebook friend mentioned a childhood tradition of pouring hot maple syrup or hot blackstrap molasses into snow to make a chewy sweet treat.
 We did this one as well.
-My Mom used her large cast iron skillet, packed with snow and would drizzle hot maple syrup into swirls in the snow.
+My Mom used her large cast iron skillet, packed with snow and would drizzle hot maple syrup or molasses into swirls in the snow.
 The hot, sugary liquid meeting the cold snow would transform the syrup into a slightly crystalized, chewy consistency that we would scoop and twirl around popsicle sticks or forks and consume.
 Something about snow just encourages those simple pleasures, it seems!

 Here is my Mom's recipe to make enough for approximately 5-6 cups of snow cream:

 2 cups canned/evaporated milk

 3/4 to 1 cup sugar

 1 tsp of Vanilla